 The chief question everyone asks when considering an expansion to a game they like is, Is it necessary?
 That is, is it something that improves the game enough that they will want to include it every time they play?

 There aren’t many expansions that fit this bill, mainly because expansions expand primarily by adding either complexity or superfluous parts, kind of like a director’s cut of a movie.
 I really like the 7 Wonders expansions, for example, because they add interesting wrinkles to the game.
 I hardly ever use them, though, because it seems like there’s always someone at the table who is not experienced enough with the game to include them.
 Fun?
 Yes.
 Necessary?
 Not really.
+If you want to try another fun game, you must check hyper burst slots.

 While I would hesitate to call New Discoveries a “necessary” expansion to Underwater Cities, it does offer a lot of things I like, including some quality of life upgrades, to my favorite game from last year.
 And perhaps best of all, it includes several elements that I will use every time I play, no matter who is at the table.